-Ben Hartman offers presentations about Clay Bottom Farm and their unique application of the lean system.
-He has presented for MOSES, PASA, The Oregon Small Farm Conference, Sierra Harvest, ACRES USA, the National Young Farmer’s Coalition, and Piedmont Grown, among many others.
-Presentations can range from keynotes to one- or two-hour workshops, or all-day trainings, and are always tailored to your specific audience.
+Ben Hartman specializes in applying the lean system on farms.
+Recent events have included presentations for Organic Growers of Ireland, Oxford Real Farming Conference (UK), GE Aviation, Lean Enterprise Institute, The Oregon Small Farm Conference, LANTRA Wales (UK), The Landworkers Alliance (UK), Sierra Harvest, ACRES USA, and the National Young Farmer’s Coalition, among many others.
+Presentations can range from keynotes to one- or two-hour workshops, or all-day trainings, and are always tailored to the specific audience.

 Ben Hartman is the author of The Lean Farm, a 2016 winner of the Shingo Institute’s Prestigious Research and Professional Publication Award.
-He and his wife, Rachel Hershberger, own and operate Clay Bottom Farm in Goshen, Indiana, where they make their living on less than one acre growing and selling specialty produce to restaurants, at a farmers’ market, and through their CSA.
+He and his wife, Rachel Hershberger, own Clay Bottom Farm in Goshen, Indiana, where they make their living on less than one acre growing and selling specialty produce to restaurants and at a farmers’ market.
 Hartman was appointed to the 2017 Grist 50, a list of emerging green leaders in the United States.
-He keynotes conferences, conducts workshops, and offers consulting services.
-To learn more, see www.claybottomfarm.com.